-The Brigade is keen to keep pace with ever changing demands on its building stock and demonstrate value for money through efficiently used property assets driven by both the Government focus on effective property management and by good asset management practice to ensure appropriate space utilisation (be it by: partnering arrangements, rationalisation of stock, higher density office accommodation or re-profiling budgets considering life cycle costing).
+In addition, the Brigade is keen to keep pace with ever changing demands on its building stock and demonstrate value for money through efficiently used property assets driven by both the Government focus on effective property management and by good asset management practice to ensure appropriate space utilisation (be it by: partnering arrangements, rationalisation of stock, higher density office accommodation or re-profiling budgets considering life cycle costing).

-WMFS are also involved in discussions regarding the 'one estate' Government initiative, having had discussions with other Local Authorities such as Walsall, Wolverhampton and Dudley, possible opportunities have arisen for the LAs to relocate services within WMFRA Estate, such as the Fire Safety Block at Wolverhampton.
+WMFS are also involved in discussions with other Local Authorities such as Walsall, Wolverhampton and Dudley in order to identify any possible opportunities for LAs to relocate services within the WMFRA Estate, such as Wolverhampton City Council's Youth Offending Services who are looking to relocate onto the Wolverhampton Fire Station site.

-In addition, whilst much work has been done already regarding efficient space utilisation at HQ and Safeside, where so far as reasonably practicable to do so further consideration will be given to relocating Sections currently operating from remote locations.
+Furthermore, whilst much work has been done already regarding efficient space utilisation at HQ and Safe-side, where so far as reasonably practicable to do so, further consideration will be given to relocating Sections currently operating from remote locations such as Occupational Health.